lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 ### Bonus

-There are two ways to earn bonus points in this class.
+There are three ways to earn bonus points in this class.

 #### Catch errors in course materials